-In all there are 56 islands in the group of which 24 are inhabited, some undisturbed and lost in time others popular holiday playgrounds.
+In all, there are 56 islands in the group of which 24 are inhabited, some undisturbed and lost in time others popular holiday playgrounds.
 The area is understandably very popular with artists, walkers and those seeking to relax and forget about everyday life.
-Mykonos and Ios are renowned for their night life whilst Syros, the regional capital is one of the few which does not depend on tourism as its main source of income.
+Mykonos and Ios are renowned for their nightlife, Paros is somewhat upmarket whilst Syros, the regional capital is one of the few which does not depend on tourism as its main source of income.
+Santorini is one of the worlds most photographed Greek destinations.

-Traveling to Cyclades is like many of the smaller Greek islands, you need to take a boat.
-Most of our clients favour traveling from Athens.
-Follow this highlighted text for ferry services.
+Travelling to the Cyclades is like many of the smaller Greek islands, you need to take a boat.
+Most of our clients favour travelling from Athens.

 Paros and Syros are the principal ferry hubs linking to most of the islands as well as Crete and the Dodecanese.
 The Greek island ferry services are sometimes disrupted by fickle winds particularly between July and September.
 There are international airports on Mykonos and Santorini.